U3A BRISBANE

 Tutor: Robert Ward

 Members meet to read novels in their original French, to translate/interpret in class individually and, in turn, to discuss points of pronunciation, vocabulary, grammar and the story (in English) as we go along.
-The class has just commenced reading La vie qui m'attendait by Julien Sandrel which is a quirky, dramatic and funny mid-level novel about twin sisters who only become aware of each other later in life.
+The class is reading La vie qui m'attendait by Julien Sandrel which is a quirky, dramatic and funny mid-level novel about twin sisters who only become aware of each other later in life.

 Venue: Adelaide St, Room 15